cwi-dis/iotsa/readme.md

 ## Installation and use

 Download the zipfile (via <https://github.com/cwi-dis/iotsa>) and install into Arduino IDE with _Sketch_ -> _Include Library_ -> _Add .ZIP Library..._ .
-(If you downloaded the zipfile through github you may
+(If you downloaded the zipfile through github you may have to rename the directory because it may be called something like _iotsa___master_).

 Build the _Hello_ example and flash it onto an ESP-12 or similar board.

 On reboot, the board will first initialize the SPIFFS flash filesystem (if needed) and then create a WiFi network with a name similar to _config-iotsa1234_.
 Connect a device to that network and visit <http://192.168.4.1>.
 Configure your device name, WiFi name and password, and after reboot the iotsa board should connect to your network and be visible as <http://yourdevicename.local>.

-If you have enabled over-the-air programming _to be provided_.
+When the device is running normally you can visit <http://yourdevicename.local/wificonfig> and request the device to go back into configuration mode, or to do a factory reset.
+After requesting this you have 2 minutes to power cycle the device to make it go into configuration mode again (see previous paragraph) or do a complete factory reset.
+When in configuration mode you have two minutes to change the configuration (device name, WiFi name, password) before the device reverts to normal operation.
+The idea behind this sequence (_request configuration mode_, then _power cycle_, then _change parameters_) is that you need both network acccess and physical access before you can do a disruptive operation on the device.

+If you have enabled over-the-air programming <http://yourdevicename.local/wificonfig> will also allow you to request the device to go into programmable mode.
+Again, you have two minutes to power cycle and then two minutes to reprogram:

+* In _Tools_ -> _Port_ -> _Network Port_ select your device.
+	* Sometimes ota-programmable devices are slow to appear.
+Restarting Arduino IDE may help, running a tool like _iStumbler_ may help.
+* Use the normal _Upload_ command to flash your new program.

 ## General design philosophy